addyosmani/backbone-fundamentals/chapters/11-unit-testing.md

       done:  false,
       order: 0
     }
 ```

-Next, it is common to include validation logic in your models to ensure both the input passed from users (and other modules) in the application are 'valid'.
+Next, it is common to include validation logic in your models to ensure that input passed from users or other modules in the application are 'valid'.

 A Todo app may wish to validate the text input supplied in case it contains rude words.
 Similarly if we're storing the ```done``` state of a Todo item using booleans, we need to validate that truthy/falsy values are passed and not just any arbitrary string.